kuskumar/whois/README.md

 # whois
-Python code to fetch whois data for list of host and IP
+Python code to fetch whois data for list of host and IP.
+This tool runs on Linux/Kali box.

 # Description